echodoomyou/arduino-golf-solitaire/README.md

 * Sketch uses 5420 bytes (17%) of program storage space.
 Maximum is 30720 bytes.
 Global variables use 409 bytes (19%) of dynamic memory, leaving 1639 bytes for local variables.
 Maximum is 2048 bytes.

 ## future updates
-* rewrite parts of the code to use hardware SPI
+* rewrite parts of the code to utilize hardware SPI
-* try other type of software debouncing, current performance can be improved
+* try other types of software debouncing, current performance can be improved